mdn/content/files/en-us/web/api/xrsession/select_event/index.md

 ### Trigger

-Triggered when users pressing triggers or buttons, tapping a touchpad, speaking a command, or performing a recognizable gesture when using a video tracking system or handheld controller with an accelerometer.
+Triggered when a user presses triggers or buttons, taps a touchpad, speaks a command or performs a recognizable gesture when using a video tracking system or handheld controller with an accelerometer.

 ### Event type

 An {{domxref("XRInputSourceEvent")}} which, in addition to the generic {{domxref("Event")}} class, includes the following properties:

 - {{domxref("XRInputSourceEvent.frame", "frame")}} {{ReadOnlyInline}}
   - : An {{domxref("XRFrame")}} object providing the needed information about the event frame during which the event occurred.
 This frame may have been rendered in the past rather than being a current frame.
-Because this is an _event_ frame, not an _animation_ frame, you cannot call the {{domxref("XRFrame")}} method {{domxref("XRFrame.getViewerPose", "getViewerPose()")}} on it; instead, use {{domxref("XRFrame.getPose", "getPose()")}}.
+Because this is an _event_ frame, not an _animation_ frame, you cannot call {{domxref("XRFrame.getViewerPose", "XRFrame.getViewerPose()")}} on it; instead, use {{domxref("XRFrame.getPose", "getPose()")}}.
 - {{domxref("XRInputSourceEvent.inputSource", "inputSource")}} {{ReadOnlyInline}}
   - : An {{domxref("XRInputSource")}} object indicating which input source generated the input event.